 To identify relevant studies, a systematic search of electronic databases such as Scopus, Web of Science, ERIC, and Google Scholar will be conducted (Booth et al., 2018; Tricco et al., 2018).
 Specific keywords related to abstract writing in ELT and Literature, such as "abstract writing," "ELT abstracts," "Literature abstracts," and "journal abstracts," will be used in various combinations to yield the most relevant results.
-Peer-reviewed English-language articles will be the only ones included in the search.
+The search will be limited to peer-reviewed articles published in English.

+Inclusion and Exclusion Criteria

-Studies included in the synthesis must meet the following criteria (Levac et al., 2018; Suri, 2019): Inclusion criteria: (1) Peer-reviewed articles published in English.
-(2) Focus on abstract writing in ELT and Literature journals.
-(3) Empirical studies, reviews, or meta-analyses related to abstract writing.
-Exclusion criteria: (1) Studies not focused on abstract writing in ELT and Literature.
-(2) Non-empirical investigations, such as editorials or works of writing.
-(3) Studies released in tongues besides English
+Studies included in the synthesis must meet the following criteria (Levac et al., 2018; Suri, 2019):

+- Peer-reviewed articles published in English - Focus on abstract writing in ELT and Literature journals - Empirical studies, reviews, or meta-analyses related to abstract writing

+Exclusion criteria:

+- Studies not focused on abstract writing in ELT and Literature - Non-empirical studies (e.g., opinion pieces or editorials)

+• Studies published in languages other than English

+Study Selection

-The titles and abstracts of the identified papers will be screened by two independent reviewers (France et al., 2016).
-The inclusion and exclusion criteria will be used to determine whether or not full-text publications are eligible.
-Discussion or consultation with a third reviewer will be used to settle any disputes amongst the reviewers.
+Two independent reviewers will screen the titles and abstracts of the identified studies (France et al., 2016).
+Full-text articles will be assessed for eligibility based on the inclusion and exclusion criteria.
+Any disagreements between the reviewers will be resolved through discussion or by consulting a third reviewer.

+Data Extraction

-The following were taken from the studies that were considered (Booth et al., 2018): (1) Author(s) and publication year.
-(2) Journal and discipline (ELT or Literature).
-(3) Research aim or objective.
-(4) Methodology.
-(5) Main findings.
-(6) Recommendations related to abstract writing.
+The following were extracted from the included studies (Booth et al., 2018):

+- Author(s) and publication year

+- Journal and discipline (ELT or Literature)

+- Research aim or objective

+- Methodology

+- Main findings

+- Recommendations related to abstract writing